huda-z/Movie-Narratives-Project/Data-Collection/README.md

 # Script and Subtitle Scraper for Movies

 A Python-based tool to scrape movie scripts and subtitles from multiple online sources, process large datasets in chunks, and filter results for analysis.
-This project is designed for researchers, movie enthusiasts, and anyone interested in analyzing movie scripts or subtitles.

 ---